TuanDau555/Last-Delivery/README.md

 ## 📁 Project Structure

-- `Scripts/`
+- `Assets/Scripts/`
-  The core game logic and functionality are implemented in the `Scripts` folder.
+  The core game logic and functionality are implemented in the `Assets/Scripts` folder.
 You’ll find all main scripts for gameplay, mechanics, and features there.

 ## 🚀 Getting Started